 Will a space heater work for you?
 In reading user reviews, one of the most-often cited disappointments is that one space heater or another failed to heat a space adequately.
 However, that's often the result of unrealistic expectations -- or inflated marketing claims -- rather than a failure of the appliance.
-Space heaters are, instead, designed for spot heating or supplemental heating for a small to standard-sized room.
-Seamus Bellamy at TheSweethome.com points out that the largest electric space heater you can buy tops out at 1,500 watts, which is sufficient to heat up no more than a room of 150 square feet (10 by 15 feet) or less.
+Space heaters are, designed for spot heating or supplemental heating for a small to standard-sized room.
+Seamus Bellamy at TheSweethome.com points out that the largest electric space heater you can buy for use in the U.S. tops out at 1,500 watts, which is sufficient to heat up no more than a room of 150 square feet (10 by 15 feet) or less.
 A fan can help spread that heat out in that space faster and more completely, but can't help a space heater cover a larger area.
 Performance can also be affected by external factors such as inadequate insulation or drafty windows or doors.
 Most of the heaters covered in this report are rated at 1,500 watts, though some also have lower-power settings for smaller rooms.

 Does noise matter to you?
 Reports indicate that most modern space heater are very good or excellent when it comes to keeping noise-levels reasonable, and that includes models with the most powerful fans.
 Still, if you will be using the space heater in an area where quiet is important, look for models that have the best feedback regarding noise.